dbeck/dbeck.github.io/_posts/2015-10-10-Four-Times-Speedup-By-Throttling.markdown

  - ID
  - Number of skipped ACKs

-So I allow the server to send back ACKs whenever it wants, the only thing I require is to tell how many ACKs it has omitted.
+I allow the server to send back ACKs whenever it wants, the only thing I require is to tell how many ACKs it has omitted.
 The ID field is the latest ID that is not skipped.

 Using this ACK throttling I let the client decide how much it wants to continue without acknowledgement and decide what to do if the ACKs are not to its taste.
 If the client detects an error it can close the connection and resend the unacknowledged messages.